MoCsabi/WRO2024-FE-StormsNGR/other/RpiCode/README.md

 # RpiCode installation and features guide

-In this guide I will talk about our VSCode extension RpiCode, how to install it, set it up, and what kind of features it provides. **This extension is still heavily work in progress,** however the feature it does already have are in a usable enough state to use it daily.
+In this guide I will talk about our VSCode extension RpiCode, how to install it, set it up, and what kind of features it provides. **This extension is still heavily work in progress,** however the features it does already have are in a good enough state to use it daily.
+It was created to be able to upload and download files to/from the Raspberry Pi, but it also has a powerful sensor visualizer and a debugger.

 ---